jmbrule/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * MUST respond with status code 500
     * SHOULD respond with ‘cannot access file’ in the status text.
 * upon successful parsing and initiating the processing of the ‘update file’ command, products MAY respond with response code 102.
-* upon completion of all the steps necessary to complete the update and the actuator commences operations functioning with the new file, actuators products SHOULD respond with response code 200.
+* upon completion of all the steps necessary to complete the update and the actuator commences operations functioning with the new file, actuator products SHOULD respond with response code 200.

 Refer to Annex C for sample commands.

 ---

 # 3 Conformance statements
-This section identifies the requierments for twenty-two conformance profiles as they pertain to two conformnace targets.
-The two conformace targets are OpenC2 Producers and OpenC2 Consumers (as defined in section 1.8 of this specification).
+This section identifies the requirements for twenty-two conformance profiles as they pertain to two conformance targets.
+The two conformance targets are OpenC2 Producers and OpenC2 Consumers (as defined in section 1.8 of this specification).

 ## 3.1 Clauses Pertaining to the OpenC2 Producer Conformnace Target
 All OpenC2 Producers that are conformant to this specification MUST satisfy Conformance Clause 1 and MAY satisfy one or more of Conformance Clauses 2 through 11.

 ### 3.1.1 Conformance Clause 1: Baseline OpenC2 Producer
-An OpenC2 Producer satisifies Baseline OpenC2 Producer conformance if:
+An OpenC2 Producer satisfies Baseline OpenC2 Producer conformance if:
 * 3.1.1.1 **MUST** support JSON serialization of OpenC2 commands that are syntactically valid in accordance with the property tables presented in Section 2.1.
 * 3.1.1.2 All serializations **MUST** be implemented in a manner such that the serialization validates against and provides a one-to-one mapping to the property tables in section 2.1 of this specification.
 * 3.1.1.3 **MUST** support the use of a Transfer Specification that is capable of delivering authenticated, ordered, lossless and uniquely identified OpenC2 messages.
 * 3.1.1.4 **SHOULD** support the use of one or more published OpenC2 Transfer Specifications which identify underlying transport protocols such that an authenticated, ordered, lossless, delivery of uniquely identified OpenC2 messages is provided as referenced in section 1 of this specification.
 * 3.1.1.5 **MUST** be conformant with Version 1.0 of the OpenC2 Language Specification.
-* 3.1.1.6 **MUST** implement the 'query features' command in accordance with the normative text provided in version 1.0 of the OpenC2 Language Specification.
+* 3.1.1.6 **MUST** implement the 'query features' command in accordance with the normative text provided in Version 1.0 of the OpenC2 Language Specification.
 * 3.1.1.7  **MUST** implement the ‘response_requested’ command argument as a valid option for any command.
 * 3.1.1.8 **MUST** conform to at least one of the following confromance clauses in this specification:
-   * Conformnace Clause 2
+   * Conformance Clause 2
-   * Conformnace Clause 3
+   * Conformance Clause 3
    * Conformance Clause 4
    * Conformance Clause 5

 ### 3.1.2 Conformance Clause 2: IP Version 4 Connection Producer
-An OpenC2 Producer statisifes 'IP Version 4 Connection Producer' conformance if:
+An OpenC2 Producer statisfies 'IP Version 4 Connection Producer' conformance if:
 * 3.1.2.1 **MUST**  meet all of conformance criteria identified in Conformance Clause 1 of this specification.
 * 3.1.2.2 **MUST** implement the 'allow ipv4_connection' command in accordance with section 2.3.1 of this specification.
 * 3.1.2.3 **MUST** implement the 'deny ipv4_connection' command in accordance with section 2.3.2 of this specification.